-The changes in the carrying amount of goodwill for the fiscal year ended December 28, 2013 are as follows (in thousands):
+The changes in the carrying amount of goodwill for the fiscal year ended January3, 2015 are as follows (in thousands):

-North America EMEA Total Balance as of December 29, 2012 \$ 3,947 \$4,213 \$8,160 Changes in foreign currency exchange rates - 65 65 Balance as of December 28, 2013 \$ 3,947 \$4,278 \$8,225
+North America EMEA Total Balance as of December 28, 2013 \$ 3,947 \$4,278 \$8,225 Changes in foreign currency exchange rates - (210) (210) Balance as of January 3, 2015 \$ 3,947 \$4,068 \$8,015

-The Company had gross goodwill and accumulated goodwill impairment losses as of the beginning and end of fiscal years 2013 and 2012 as follows:
+The Company had gross goodwill and accumulated goodwill impairment losses as of the beginning and end of fiscal years 2014 and 2013 as follows:

-As of As of As of

-December December December

-28, 29, 31,

-2013 2012 2011

-Gross balance of goodwill (including foreign currency adjustments) \$ 67,849 \$ 67,765 \$ 67,552

-Accumulated goodwill impairment losses (including foreign currency adjustments) (59,624 ) (59,605 ) (59,557 )

-Net balance of goodwill \$ 8,225 \$ 8,160 \$ 7,995
+As of As of As of January 3, December 28, December 29, 2015 2013 2012 Gross balance of goodwill (including foreign currency adjustments) \$67,578 \$ 67,849 \$ 67,765 Accumulated goodwill impairment losses (including foreign currency adjustments) (59,563)) (59,624) (59,605) Net balance of goodwill \$ 8,015 \$ 8,225 \$ 8,160

 The Company evaluates goodwill for impairment on an annual basis on the last day of the first fiscal month of the fourth quarter and whenever events or circumstances indicate that these assets may be impaired.
 The Company performs its impairment testing for goodwill in accordance with FASB ASC 350 "Intangibles-Goodwill and Other."
-Based on the results of the annual step one impairment test, management concluded that there was no impairment of goodwill during fiscal year 2013 or fiscal year 2012.
+Based on the results of the annual step one impairment test, management concluded that there was no impairment of goodwill during fiscal year 2014 or fiscal year 2013.

-3. SHARE-BASED COMPENSATION
+4. SHARE-BASED COMPENSATION

-The Company estimates the fair value of its stock options and stock issued under the Employee Stock Purchase Plan using the Black-Scholes-Merton option pricing model.
+The Company estimates the fair value of its stock options and stock issued under the Employee Stock Purchase Plan using the Black-Scholes option pricing model.
 Groups of employees or non-employee directors that have similar historical and expected exercise behavior are considered separately for valuation purposes.
 Assumptions used in estimating the fair value of stock options granted include risk-free interest rate, expected life, expected volatility factor, and expected dividend rate.
 The risk-free interest rate is based on the U.S. Treasury yield at the time of grant for a term equal to the expected life of the stock option; the expected life is determined using the simplified method of estimating the life as allowed under SAB No. 110; and the expected volatility is based on the historical volatility of the Company's stock price for a period of time equal to the expected life of the stock option.
-There were no stock options granted during fiscal years 2013 and 2012.

 With the exception of the service-based non-vested share awards and the performance-based non-vested share awards discussed below, nearly all of the Company's share-based compensation arrangements utilize graded vesting schedules where a portion of the grant vests annually over a period of two to four years.
 The Company has a policy of recognizing compensation expense for awards with graded vesting over the requisite service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
-This policy has the effect of accelerating the recognition of expense when compared to a straight-line amortization methodology.
+This policy has the effect of accelerating the recognizion of expense when compared to a straight-line amortization methodology.

-As of December 28, 2013, the Company has two share-based compensation plans under which awards are outstanding, which are described below.
-The compensation cost that has been charged against operations for those plans under FASB ASC 718, "Compensation - Stock Compensation" was \$724,000 and \$8,000 during fiscal year 2013 and fiscal year 2012, respectively.
-The Company recognized no income tax benefit for share-based compensation arrangements for fiscal year 2013 and fiscal year 2012.
+As of January 3, 2015, the Company has two share-based compensation plans under which awards are outstanding, which are described below.
+The Company recognized an income tax benefit of \$61,000 related to share-based compensation arrangements during fiscal year 2014, while no income tax benefit for share-based compensation arrangements was recognized for fiscal year 2013.
 In addition, no compensation costs related to these arrangements were capitalized in either year.
-As of December 28, 2013 and December 29, 2012, unrecognized compensation cost, net of estimated forfeitures, related to all share-based compensation arrangements was approximately \$1,920,000 and \$240,000, respectively.
-The unrecognized compensation cost as of December 28, 2013 is expected to be recognized over a period of 39 months.
-The Company has historically issued and expects to continue to issue new shares to satisfy stock option exercises, vesting of nonvested shares or purchases of shares under the Employee Stock Purchase Plan.
+The Company has historically issued and expects to continue to issue new shares to satisfy stock option exercises, vesting of non-vested shares or purchases of shares under the Employee Stock Purchase Plan.